 - If the first one does not work, establish a scheduling protocol.

 Meetings and project updates should be scheduled in an acceptable time frame.
-Learning the amount of time an offshore team needs to prepare for a meeting or finish a task is essential.
-This is necessary to help the onshore team schedule accordingly.
+It is immensely difficult for workers in opposite time zones; thus, it is essential to learn how much time an offshore team needs to prepare for a meeting or finish a task.
+Being in sync and having specific scheduling protocols with a distributed team promotes camaraderie and organization.
+This mindset needs to be adapted to ensure productivity and is necessary to help the onshore team schedule accordingly.

 - Identify key dates and holidays.

-Countries like the Philippines and Vietnam have their own holidays.
-Set up a meeting with the offshore team to clarify what they do on holidays.
-Mapping these can set the right expectations in terms of their productivity and avoid unexpected delays.
+Countries like the Philippines and Vietnam have their own holidays, which can affect work schedules in other countries.
+Setting up a meeting with the offshore team to clarify what workers do on holidays can give insights and plan possible alternatives for meetings and work.
+Mapping these can set the right expectations regarding their productivity and avoid unexpected delays.

 6. The offshore team feels detached from the company brand and vision